MusicalAPP/emi-echonest/readme.md

 Browse to http://localhost/path/to/your/app/api.php?action=index

 You may need to change your max_script_execution time in php.ini if the script times out while indexing.

+### Run the app

+Launch Google Chrome and browse to http://localhost/path/to/your/app/

 ## Customising for a different sandbox